-Discussion Sections: Discussion sections will be held by IAs once a week, most weeks of the quarter (see Discussion section schedule).
-The discussions will be based primarily on the problem sets posted in the previous week.
-The IAs will lead a discussion based on the problem sets to make participating students arrive at the correct answers.
-To get the most out of Discussion Sections, it is therefore critical to have first worked through the problem sets alone or in study groups and then to participate in the discussion during the Discussion Sections.
+Discussion Sections: Discussion sections will be held by IAs on Wednesdays most weeks of the quarter (see Discussion section schedule).
+The discussions will be based on the problem sets posted in the previous week.
+The IAs will lead a discussion to make sure participating students arrive at the correct answers and to work through any of the questions that you struggled with.

+To get the most out of Discussion Sections, it is critical to have first worked through the problem sets alone or in study groups and then to participate in the discussion during the Discussion Sections.

 Discussion Sections are optional, but highly recommended.
+The attendance of discussion sections will be recorded by IAs and will be used to calculate extra credits.
 IAs will have their personal office hours.
 The time and location of Discussion Sections and office hours are listed above and will also be posted on the class website.